jcsato/of_flesh_and_faith_plus/mechanics_abilities_effects_spoilers.md

 **Gilder's Gaze**

-Reduces Vision by 5 and damage by 20% for 2 turns
+Reduces damage by 20% for the rest of combat

+Applies the 'Nighttime' effect (if applicable) for the rest of combat

 Does not stack

 **Violet Paralytic**

 Reduces Action Points by 2 for 1 turn

+Can stack

+**Dragon Spit**

+Sets the target's tile on fire, as with the Firelance or Fire Bomb items

+Also applies if the target is bleeding

 Can stack